 I used the zebra and waveform monitor functions on the camera constantly during the shoot.
 These are really essential tools in situations like this!
 You can quickly see if any highlights are blown out or if the background was evenly lit which is sometimes hard to determine on the monitor.

 For this shoot, I used the Panasonic AF101 video camera with several manual focus Nikon Ais prime lenses (35m f2, 50mm f1.4, 55mm f2.8 macro, 85mm f1.4 and 105mm f2.5).
 I also used the Voigtlander 25mm f0.95 prime for a lot of shots.
 To be able to mount the Nikon lenses on the camera I used the excellent Novoflex Nikon to Micro Four Thirds lens adapter.
 As the AF101 has a crop factor of 2 due to it’s Micro Four Thirds sensor, the 105mm was used on only one shot as the room I was shooting in was not very large and I could not get far enough from the subject to get the framing I wanted.

+Ensuring nice smooth movement, the Cinevate Atlas 10 slider was used for the moving shots of the Turing machine.
 I uploaded the video to Vimeo on Sunday night, June 17th.
 On Monday morning, the team at CWI started sending out the message to the world.
 What happened next is nothing short of amazing.
 None of us expected this kind of response!
 As the news spread over the internet more and more people watched the video and more and more positive responses came in.
 In two weeks time the video was watched 350,000 times.